Hertig-family/CPPON/readme.txt

                     an unsigned character.

                     = operator allows the value to be set to a given double value or the value of a CODouble.

+                    += operator allows a double value to be added to the CODouble object returning the result

+                    -= operator allows a double value to be subtracted from the CODouble object returning the result,

+                    *= operator allows a double value to be multiplied to the CODouble object returning the result

+                    /= operator allows a double value to be divide from the CODouble object returning the result

                     set( const double &d ) -  Allows the value to be set in a method. (same as = ).